ansys/pyansys-dev-guide/doc/source/content_writing/rst-files-writers/doc-links.rst

 **Example 1**

-Assuming that your project is PyAEDT, you can use the ``:class:`` role to link to the ``Desktop`` class in the PyAEDT API reference documentation::
+Assuming that your project is PyAEDT, you can use the ``class`` role to link to the ``Desktop`` class in the PyAEDT API reference documentation::

   The :class:`pyaedt.Desktop` class initializes AEDT and starts the specified version in